AAdewunmi/URL-Shortener-FastAPI-Python/README.md

 ## 2. Tech Stack:

 - Python 3
+- FastAPI
+- SQLite

 ## 3. What is the MVP?
-The minimal viable product is a REST web application that performs CRUD operations, to allow users to shorten URL's.
+The minimal viable product is a REST API driven web application that allow users to create shortened URLs that forward to target URLs.

 ## 4. What are the sprinkles?